 Pursuant to chapter 65E-14.021, F.A.C., temporary expenses may be incurred to facilitate continuing treatment and community stabilization when no other resources are available.
-Allowable uses of incidental funds include transportation, childcare, housing assistance, clothing, educational services, vocational services, medical care, housing subsidies, pharmaceuticals, and other incidentals that can demonstrate support of individual's treatment plan or other allowable uses.
+Allowable uses of incidental funds include but are not limited to transportation, childcare, housing assistance, clothing, educational services, vocational services, medical care, housing subsidies, pharmaceuticals, and other incidentals that can demonstrate support of individual's treatment plan or other allowable uses.